National Museum of Scotland

 Natural Sciences department, the room opened in 1866 with natural history collections transferred from the adjacent University of Edinburgh.

 The National Museum of Scotland (Taigh-tasgaidh Nàiseanta na h-Alba) in Edinburgh, Scotland, is a museum of Scottish history and culture.

 It was formed in 2006 with the merger of the new Museum of Scotland, with collections relating to Scottish antiquities, culture and history, and the adjacent Royal Scottish Museum (opened in 1866 as the Edinburgh Museum of Science and Art, renamed in 1904, and for the period between 1985 and the merger named the Royal Museum of Scotland or simply the Royal Museum), with international collections covering science and technology, natural history, and world cultures.
 The two connected buildings stand beside each other on Chambers Street, by the junction with the George IV Bridge, in central Edinburgh.
 The museum is part of National Museums Scotland and admission is free.

 The two buildings retain distinctive characters: the Museum of Scotland is housed in a modern building opened in 1998, while the former Royal Museum building was begun in 1861 and partially opened in 1866, with a Victorian Venetian Renaissance façade and a grand central hall of cast iron construction that rises the full height of the building, designed by Francis Fowke and Robert Matheson.
 This building underwent a major refurbishment and reopened on 29 July 2011 after a three-year, £47 million project to restore and extend the building led by Gareth Hoskins Architects along with the concurrent redesign of the exhibitions by Ralph Appelbaum Associates.

 The National Museum incorporates the collections of the former National Museum of Antiquities of Scotland.
 As well as the national collections of Scottish archaeological finds and medieval objects, the museum contains artefacts from around the world, encompassing geology, archaeology, natural history, science, technology, art, and world cultures.
 The sixteen new galleries reopened in 2011 include 8,000 objects, 80% of which were not previously on display.
 One of the more notable exhibits is the stuffed body of Dolly the sheep, the first successful cloning of a mammal from an adult cell.
 Other highlights include Ancient Egyptian exhibitions, one of Sir Elton John's extravagant suits, the Jean Muir Collection of costume and a large kinetic sculpture named the Millennium Clock.
-A Scottish invention that is a perennial favourite with children visiting as part of school trips is the Scottish Maiden, an early beheading machine predating the French guillotine.
+A Scottish invention that is on display is the Scottish Maiden, an early beheading machine predating the French guillotine.

-In 2019, the museum received 2,210,024 visitors, making it Scotland's most popular visitor attraction that year.
+In 2025, the museum received 2,318,305 visitors, making it Scotland's most popular visitor attraction that year.